Pain and Suffering Damages in Idaho

 Idaho joins a number of other states who impose their own limits on these types of awards.
 Idaho caps damages for pain at suffering at $250,000 (adjusted annually for inflation), except in certain cases such as willful or reckless misconduct.
 Furthermore, the state's "modified comparative negligence" rule bars any recovery if the plaintiff was 50% or more responsible for causing the injury.
 Where recovery isn't barred, any damages awarded are reduced in proportion to the amount of negligence attributed to the plaintiff.

 Calculating damages for pain and suffering is inherently difficult because the circumstances of each case are so unique.
 Additionally, Idaho's comparative negligence rule could prevent or reduce your compensation if you're found to be partially at fault.
 Consequently, it's vital to have both good documentation and effective representation for these types of claims.
-A good first step is to contact an accident attorney for a free claim evaluation.
+Discuss these issues with an Idaho personal injury attorney for a better understanding of how they can impact your case.

 Contact a qualified attorney.